 Help Find New Ways Toward a Just and Sustainable Future

-Join us and help demonstrate holistic pathways towards a systemic transformation – in the fields of climate, biodiversity and land use – and network with like-minded experts from around the world.
-Meet with us in person or online on August 24th 2022, for the inaugural Wyss Academy Symposium!
+Join us and help demonstrate holistic pathways toward systemic transformation – in the fields of climate, biodiversity and land use – and network with like-minded experts from around the world.
+Meet with us in person or online on August 24th, for the inaugural Wyss Academy Symposium!

 Some more information

 The Symposium will be held at the Kursaal Conference Center in Bern, Switzerland.
 It is organized in conjunction with the 2022 Spirit Of Bern event, which will take place on the preceding day, under the motto “How To Save The Planet”.
 Al Gore is expected to provide a virtual keynote address, and some of the speakers include renowned experts such as Sonia Seneviratne, Maja Göpel, and Thomas Vellacott.
 We will be happy to assist any participants who wish to attend both events.

 The Symposium will be divided into two sessions, each with a unique format.
 Three parallel working sessions will take place during the morning, followed by an Ideathon visioning challenge in the afternoon.
 You are invited to join both sessions, either virtually or physically.